figaw/praqma.com/_posts/2016-01-19-delving-into-job-dsl.md

 ---
 title:      Delving into Job DSL
+subtitle:   Tips, tricks and notes on working with Jenkins Job DSL
 caption:    Tips, tricks and notes on working with Jenkins Job DSL
 tags:       [Jenkins, Job DSL]
 avatar:     /images/stories/jenkins.png
 nav-weight: 40
 ---

-## Tips, tricks and notes on working with Jenkins Job DSL
-{: .subtitle}

 A short blog post for those working or wanting to work with the popular [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin/wiki).
 After migrating a fair number of jobs, I’ve decided to jot down some notes for future projects.